KodeMinds-Global/Opulent-Travels-Website-Design-Development/README.md

 A luxury travel agency website for showcasing premium travel experiences in Sri Lanka and Maldives.

+## Deployment Status

+The project is deployed to GitHub Pages via GitHub Actions.

 ## Features

 - Responsive design for all device sizes